 As illustrated in Fig.~\hyperref[fig1]{1(a)}, we consider a cold ensemble of $^{87}\text{Rb}$ atoms confined in an optical dipole trap.
-The collective blockade radius is given by $R_b=[C_6/(\hbar \sqrt{\mathbb{N}}\Omega)]^{1/6}$.
-Here, $C_6$ is the van der Waals dispersion coefficient, and $\Omega$ denotes the effective Rabi frequency between the ground state and the Rydberg state.
+The collective blockade radius is given by $R_b=[|C_6|/(\hbar \sqrt{\mathbb{N}}\Omega)]^{1/6}$.
+Here, $C_6$ is the vdW dispersion coefficient, and $\Omega$ denotes the effective Rabi frequency between the ground state and the Rydberg state.
 For simplicity, we adopt $\hbar=1$ in the subsequent analysis.
 The relevant atomic energy levels are shown in Fig.~\hyperref[fig1]{1(b)}.
-In the interaction picture, the ground states $|g\rangle$ and $|e\rangle$ are coupled by a driving field with two-photon Rabi frequency $\omega$, described by the Hamiltonian
+In the interaction picture,the ground states $|g\rangle$ and $|e\rangle$ are coupled by a coherent driving field, which can be implemented either as a direct microwave transition or as an effective two-photon Raman coupling, with Rabi frequency $\omega$, described by the Hamiltonian

 Meanwhile, the ground state $|e\rangle $ can be further excited to the Rydberg state $|r\rangle$ by another driving field with two-photon Rabi frequency $\Omega$, leading to the Hamiltonian